mathewlowry/myhub-gpt/permanent versions/atproto/ERA/Managing scientific knowledge for policy on the Atmosphere.md

 # Managing scientific knowledge for policy on the ATmosphere

-**The ATScience movement is mainly focused on how the Atmosphere can help science do science better.
-But its impact on  communicating science to the world of policy could be just as significant.**
+**Two types of Atmosphere toolkit are needed if ATScience is to help scientists do science and communicate to other audiences> one focused on the researchers and their teams, the other focused on aggregation, synthesis and interpretation.**

 *(This is an early draft, written using the [permanent versions pattern](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e).
 Details and version control in the footer.)*